Introduction to the toolkit

 A metaphor is just a way of expressing one idea in terms of another.
 This project is a nightmare.
 The city is a playground.
 You are a gem.
 Creating new metaphors could help us design new kinds of product, service, or experience, and even help us think about and understand the world differently.

-New Metaphors is a set of 150 cards (two different kinds) and some fairly simple methods for running workshops, brainstorming (individually or in groups), discussions, and other creative activities.
+New Metaphors (buy a printed pack, or download for free) is a set of 150 cards (two different kinds) and some fairly simple methods for running workshops, brainstorming (individually or in groups), discussions, and other creative activities.

 In this introduction (downloadable as a booklet) we’re going to introduce you to the cards and some ways you can use them, but we’re also interested in seeing what you do with them beyond what we’ve imagined.
 The Imaginaries Lab is a design research studio, emerging initially from a university context, doing research projects, education, workshops, and collaborations with partners.
 In our work, we use design methods (derived from design practice) to explore and support people’s imagining—both new ways to understand (mental models, mental imagery, new kinds of interface design), and new ways to live (participatory futuring, design for behaviour change, etc), in particular through creating tools.
 You can see some of our other projects on this website.